dijitaltrix/SetLocale/README.md

 * The users browser accept-language header, it selects the best match
 * A default passed locale eg: en_GB

+When a match has been found the middleware sets:

+* The request attribute 'locale'
+* The response 'Content-language' header
+* It will (optionally) call setlocale(LC_ALL) on the matched locale - this can be toggled with the set_locale flag.

 ## Usage

 ```php
 // In Slim PHP framework 3

 // pass your settings as an array to the constructor.